 - Analysis – When mind thinks upon the quality & error of perceived knowledge to accept or reject thing, it is called Analysis.

 - Hypothesis – It is the self-discussion state of mind about a perceived thing.

 Considering mind without a soul is like an unconscious instrument which can’t work properly.
-To make the mind work proper, the soul’s consciousness is transferred to mind & through mind to the whole body.
+To make the mind work proper, the soul’s consciousness is transferred to mind & through the mind to the whole body.

 It decides acceptance or non-acceptance of raw data coming from Mind (Manas) through different senses & previous experiences.
 In the process of realizing a thing, buddhi is above mind.
-Decision taking ability of buddhi makes us aware of an object or a thought.
-Hence, with buddhi awareness born & start growing.
+Decision-making ability of buddhi makes us aware of an object or a thought.
+Hence, with buddhi, awareness born & start growing.

 Perception of an object & then analysis on that perception, buddhi leads to certain characteristics about an object.
 Furthermore, with this characteristic of an object, we begin to identify things according to our buddhi.

 This can be understood in the following way: Suppose a dog bites you once.
 From that experience, you begin to identify the dog as a harmful animal & develop a personality of yourself ‘someone who hates dogs’.
 This is the development of ‘I’ sense from Ahamkar which makes us realize the presence of our enemy.